python-semantic-release/python-semantic-release/docs/commands.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Build and publish a distribution to a Python package repository or VCS release.
-Runs :ref:`config-root-build-command` and uploads using :ref:`config-upload`
+Runs :ref:`config-build-command` and uploads using :ref:`config-upload`

 .. seealso::
     - :ref:`config-upload`
-    - :ref:`config-root-build-command`
+    - :ref:`config-build-command`

 .. _cmd-publish-options: